Top 5 Ingredients Of A Healthy Diet During Radiation Therapy

 Whole grains include brown rice, 100% whole grain breads and rolls, and Steel Cut Oatmeal.
 Quinoa is a whole grain that is high in protein, lacks gluten, and is easy to prepare.
 Try substituting Quinoa for white rice in meals to increase your protein intake.

 Eat a variety of protein foods that are low in fat.
 Include seafood, lean meat and poultry, Greek yogurts, eggs, beans, soy products, and unsalted nuts and seeds.
 Some soy products are highly processed and not as good for you as other types of soy.
 Edamame (young soybeans in a pod) would be a good choice for adding healthy soy to your diet.
+It is recommended that individuals get at least 10% of calories from proteins.

-Foods to avoid or reduce:
+Foods to avoid or reduce

 4. Break The Rules